mapprotocol/docs/architecture/application.md

-Decentralized derivative and synthetic assets are usually constrained by the accuracy and timeliness of asset prices, and quantities originated from other chains.
-This issue can be solved by deploying on multiple chains but is extremely complex.
-By building a reliable cross-chain network, MAP Protocol has enabled Data cross-chain and is nurturing a completely new oracle market - On-Chain Oracle.
-By deploying on MAP Relay Chain, derivative and synthetic asset applications can acquire reliable multi-chain data from On-Chain Oracle with ease.

 Assets and data originated from Dapps assembly on MAP Relay Chain.
 Dapps can achieve interoperability because of MAP Cross-chain Services (MCS).
-The finality of cross-chain data and asset verification network by MAP Protocol Layer empowers Dapps to grow limitless.
+The finality of omnichain data and asset verification network by MAP Protocol Layer empowers Dapps to grow limitless.

 ## Omnichain Lending